 Tell us about a time on the road where a stranger made an impact on you?

-I still remember how grateful I felt at that moment, and how nice that shower felt, and that bed, that night.
+I still remember how grateful I felt at that moment, and how nice that shower felt that night, and that bed.

 What brought you to Nigeria?
 What were you doing there?

 One of the most unusual places I’ve been to is Lagos, Nigeria.
 I was there for some work and some personal affairs.
 I was constantly stared at by the locals (I look fairly different from them) and was shocked at the level of poverty.
 I thought I was prepared for it; I wasn’t prepared, not by a mile.

 What is the most surprising thing you learned while traveling?